-This issue covers preserving and using garlic during the winter months.
+This article covers preserving and using garlic during the winter months.

 I have found some fabulous recipes and tips to share with you.
 Next month's issue will also cover some garlic and Halloween stuff, but some things need a little more preparation, so I've put them in a month early.